JeyKeyWrma/4x4-Multiplier/README.md

 ## HDL
 Verification of functionality of the multiplier was done using structural implementation.
 Different modules were built and then used these modules to build 4-bit Multiplier.

-## Propagation Delay
+## Results
-After finding delays for all the possible paths in the multiplier the worst delay was found out to be **15.6598 ns**.
+After finding delays for all the possible paths in the multiplier the worst delay was found out to be **15.6598 ns** and the leakage power can be found in path -  ngspice/pwr.txt